alichtner/artorithmia/my_process.md

 - Started the day playing with where are the artists among the clusters, this could be an indication of the clustering, are artists being clustered together sort of thing
   - the attribute I'm calculating is called `ClusterArt.artist_cluster_score` it is an average of the maximum number of pieces that an artist has in a single cluster divided by the total number that artist has.
 If they have 10 pieces and all 10 are in 1 cluster, their score will be 1.0.
 If they have 10 pieces and each of them is in 1 of 10 clusters, their score will be 1/10.
 I have also saved the dictionary used to calculate this value `ClusterArt.art_dict` where the keys are the artists and the value is the individual score for that artist.
 This in a way is a proxy for how versatile an artist is (assuming my clustering is good).
 - Used `sklearn.metrics.DistanceMetric` to calculate the euclidean distance of vectors from my features.
 This is output in a rather ugly png file using the `test_clustering_engine` ipython notebook
+- I am removing the `sold` column from the dataset since it appears to be corrupted.
+In some of the JSON, that key:value does not even exist.
+I think this is an ok assumption since, although being sold would indicate a higher value for a piece, you aren't necessarily going to want to show someone a piece if it's sold (just kidding, I added it back in and assumed anything that didn't have a value was false)

+### JSON meta
+- You can now load metadata from the json itself.
+This is fine as long as the fields are the same as the example one I have from Drizl.
+If the values are different I'll have to take that into consideration.
+The cluster engine now uses fields like price and size to cluster on as well as color values. *There are values with None in them for price and size/width/height that I have currently set to zero but they should be dealt with in some way (currently they are skewing results)*

 ### Webapp
 - started working on the webapp today, chose a bootstrap theme and built the directories for it
 - got a simple d3 visualization to work on the page just to have an example of how it should be
+- for the webapp, I asked RC how to actually host the images for it and I can either do it locally or host it with a service (cloudinary or similar)

 ### Thinking about the overall process
 - load images and metadata into a clusterArt object containing multiple art objects with calculated features (save the features)
 - cluster them

+### Next Steps:
+- start working on the recommender portion
+- create dummy variables for categorical values
+- check how the scaling is working with the features
+- add the final features